phatblat/reflog/README.md

-# Reflog
+# phatblat's Reflog

-The Jekyll markdown source for [phatbl.at](https://phatbl.at)’s reflog.
+Jekyll markdown source for [phatbl.at](https://phatbl.at)’s reflog.

 ## License

 This repo is licensed under the MIT License.
-See the [LICENSE][LICENSE.md] file for rights and limitations.
+See the [LICENSE](LICENSE.md) file for rights and limitations.